hyperledger/caliper/README.md

 /network | Boot configuration files used to deploy some predefined blockchain network under test.
 /src | Souce code of the framework
 /src/contract | Smart contracts for different blockchain systems

+## License
+The Caliper codebase is release under the [Apache 2.0 license](./LICENSE).
+Any documentation developed by the Caliper Project is licensed under the Creative Commons Attribution 4.0 International License.
+You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.